isaacmcallister843/Chester_Robotic_Arm/README.md

 - Chess AI support - In progress

 ## Code Examples
-All features are supported through the
+All features are supported through the object Chester which takes one input "board"

 ```Python
 board = pyfirmata.Arduino('COM3')